SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/index.md

 #### errors

-* 204 - Entity not found – the tracker ID in your request may not match any trackers linked to the user account with this session hash.
+* 201 - Not found in database – the tracker ID in your request may not match any trackers linked to the user account with this session hash.
 Ensure the correct tracker_id and hash of an appropriate user are used.
 * 208 - Device blocked – if a tracker exists under this user account but is currently inactive due to tariff plan restrictions or any other reason.